JakeMSc/ml-ops-test/README.md

-# Training and saving models with CML ans DVC on a dedicated AWS EC2 runner
+# Training and saving models with CML and DVC on a dedicated AWS EC2 runner

 The files in this repository provide an example on how to use a dedicated runner on AWS to train and export a machine learning model using CML, DVC and GitHub actions.